jamesjsewell/basic_browser_sync/README.md

 3. `git remote remove origin`

-4. create a new github repository for your project and set this as your project's remote
+4. create a new github repository for your project, take the .git url of the new repository and use it in this command `git remote add origin https://github.com/jamesjsewell/your_project_name.git` again, ^ that github link is just a placeholder, use the link from your new project

 5. `git add .`